Emerging into CX leadership — steps to take now to avoid costly fixes down the road

 - Take context into consideration: Look at a customer’s interaction history to deliver a more personalised and relevant experience.

 Support your agents:

-- Provide proactive service: Use AI-powered suggestions to serve customers with timely and relevant articles from your knowledge base and provide purchase recommendations.
+- Provide proactive service: Use AI-powered suggestions to serve customers timely and relevant articles from your knowledge base, and provide purchase recommendations.

 - Make customer feedback actionable: Bring in a unified agent workspace so teams can deliver relevant, personal conversations on any channel — no more toggling between screens to understand exactly who a customer is and how best to serve them.